Journals of the Max Planck Institute for European Legal History

 Current issues can be obtained at book sellers and directly from the publisher Klostermann Verlag.

 American Journal of Legal History (AJLH)

 The American Journal of Legal History was founded in 1957 and was the first English-language periodical in the field.
 The journal is now published by Oxford University Press.
-Its new editors are, Professors Al Brophy (University of North Carolina School of Law, Chapel Hill) and Stefan Vogenauer (Max Planck Institute for European Legal History, Frankfurt).
+Its new editors are, Professors Al Brophy (University of Alabama) and Stefan Vogenauer (Max Planck Institute for European Legal History, Frankfurt).

 The new AJLH aims to publish outstanding scholarship on all facets and periods of legal history.
 While retaining its focus on American legal history, it accommodates the enormous broadening of the intellectual horizon of the discipline over the past decade and is particularly interested in contributions of a comparative, international or transnational nature.
 Book reviews are a regular feature.

 The new AJLH is a quarterly, peer-reviewed journal, made available in printed and electronic form.
 Manuscript submissions are handled quickly and efficiently.
 Manuscripts concurrently submitted for publication elsewhere will not be considered.
 Accepted papers that have been copyedited and typeset are made available online immediately through the ‘Advance Access’ function on the OUP website.

 Administory is an annual Open Access journal for administrative history.
 It represents an interface between historical research and the debates on state and administration in the social, legal and political sciences.
 The focus is on the history of early modern times and modernity.
 Each annual volume has a thematic focus, which above all opens up the possibility of international comparative reflections as well as a dialogue across various disciplines and spanning different eras.
 In the adjoining section Relektüre, classics of administrative history and administrative science are re-read in light of their current relevance.